 When giving someone food, we’re generally talking gift certificates.
 Unless you really want to gift a side of beef.
 But most people don’t gift a side of beef.
 Or pork.
 [Note to readers: I would never reject a side of pork.
 Or beef.]

-Your gift of a gift certificate should be reasonably generous.
-Once again, you’re giving someone an experience.
-Be sure to give enough to cover a meal for two at a minimum, or enough to cover the entire family if there are kids in the mix.
 Feeling really generous?
-Give one gift certificate to buy a meal for two, and a second for babysitting their munchkins while they enjoy an uninterrupted scrumptious meal.
+Give one gift certificate to buy a meal for two, and a second offer to personally babysit their munchkins while they enjoy an uninterrupted scrumptious meal.
 Then cross your fingers and hope they return the babysitting favor.

 Don’t forget about other consumables.
 Last week, I gave the gift of beer to four unsuspecting brewery customers, courtesy of the Rockstar Community Fund.
-To see what others are doing with their $20 grants, see this thread on the Rockstar Finance Forum.
+To see what others did with their $20 grants, see this thread on the Rockstar Finance Forum.

 Sorry, Mom.
 Sorry, Dad.

 It’s hard to implement a strategy like this without letting someone down.
 For me, it’s my Mom & Dad.
 My parents grew up in the shadow of the Great Depression.
 Things were everything.
 Experiences were luxuries.
 Luxury was having three squares, a roof over your head, and your Dad back from the War.

 I grew up with a similar mindset.
 The more, the better.
 It makes sense.
 Things are worth something.
 Minimalism and frugality sometimes butt heads.
 The more things you have, the better off you are.
 In recent years, I’ve come to realize that the axiom may not be true for us.
 While we’ll never be true minimalists, we’re striving to be a little less maximalist.